OliverEvans96/instant-docs/src/pages/docs/instaql.md

 }
 ```

-## Fetch a specific record
+## Fetch a specific entity
-If you want to filter results, you can use the `where` keyword.
+If you want to filter entities, you can use the `where` keyword.
 Here we fetch a specific goal

 ```javascript
 const query = {